• Pasajes Lengua, 7th edition - Bretz, Dvorak, Kirschner, Bransdorfer (McGraw-Hill)

 • Optional: access to the Pasajes on-line learning center: http://highered.mcgraw-hill.com/sites/0073385239/student_view0/index.html

 • You also need access to a good Spanish-English dictionary.
-Several are available for sale in the bookstore and there are others in the library; such as the Gran diccionario español-inglés published by Larousse, call number 463.21 G753d 1994.
+There are several in the library; such as the Gran diccionario español-inglés published by Larousse, call number 463.21 G753d 1994.
 A good online bilingual resource is www.wordreference.com, and www.rae.es is a respected Spanish to Spanish dictionary.

 The course is communicative in approach and emphasizes mastery of all four language skills at the intermediate level (listening, speaking, reading and writing) as well as cultural knowledge.
 Special emphasis is placed on a review and refinement of the grammar concepts and skills presented in Spanish I-IV, along with new material.